 Sale of raw sugar is recognized upon (a) endorsement and transfer of quedans for quedan-based sales and (b) shipment or delivery and acceptance by the customers for physical sugar sales.
-Sale of refined sugar and alcohol is recognized upon shipment of delivery and acceptance by the customers.
+Sale of refined sugar and alcohol is recognized upon shipment or delivery to the customers.
 Sale of molasses is recognized upon (a) surrendering of molasses certificates (warehouse receipts for molasses) or (b) delivery and acceptance by the customer for physical molasses, whichever comes first.